adobe/react-native-acpcore/README.md

 ### [Core](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core)
 ##### Initializing the SDK:

 > Note: It is recommended to initialize the SDK via native code inside your AppDelegate and MainApplication in iOS and Android respectively.
 However, you can still initialize the SDK in Javascript.
+If you initialize the SDK via native code, it is not required to initialize the SDK in Javascript.

 **iOS:**